-- At least ★3 credits in a CSL-designated course, such as CSL 300 (see §231) - (2) ★9 credits from the list of academic courses approved each year by the CSL Program Office [list of courses available on the CSL website (www.csl. ualberta.ca) or from the CSL Program Office].
+- At least ★3 credits in a CSL-designated course, such as AUCSL 300 or CSL 300 (see §231) - (2) ★9 credits from the list of academic courses approved each year by the CSL Program Office [list of courses available on the CSL website (www.csl. ualberta.ca or augustana.ualberta.ca/csl) or from the CSL Program Office].
 Students must satisfactorily meet the CSL requirements of each course. - (3) Successful completion of one non-credit opportunity.
 Information about non-credit opportunities that count toward the certificate is available from the CSL Program Office.